sschwartzman/newrelic-unix-plugin/README.md

 ### What's new in V3.6?

- * Fix for AIX memory reporting
+ * Fix for AIX disk & memory reporting
  * Fix for OSX disk & memory reporting
+ * Fix for Linux disk reporting
  * Fix for IBM WebSphere JDK for IBM JSSE when the WebSphere Socket factory "classNotFound" exception.
 [Click here for details on how to apply fix](#ibmjsse)

 ### Previous updates